The extensor tendons of the hand act to extend the fingers at the metacarpophalangeal and interphalangeal joints.

-- Compartment 1: Extensor pollicis brevis, abductor pollicis longus
+- Compartment 1: Extensor pollicis brevis (EPB), abductor pollicis longus (APL)

-- Compartment 2: Extensor carpi radialis longus and brevis
+- Compartment 2: Extensor carpi radialis longus (ECRL) and brevis (ECRB)

-- Compartment 4: Extensor indicis and extensor digitorum longus
+- Compartment 4: Extensor indicis (EI) and Extensor digitorum communis (EDC)

 In clinical practice, the location of extensor tendon injury is described by a series of zones.
 Accurate determination of the zone of injury is important, as it will inform management and subsequent rehabilitation.